microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/accesspackageresource.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-In [Azure AD entitlement management](entitlementmanagement-root.md), an access package resource is a reference to a resource associated with a catalog the roles for which can be used in one or more access packages.
+In [Azure AD entitlement management](entitlementmanagement-root.md), an access package resource is a reference to a resource associated with an access package catalog, the roles for which can be used in one or more access packages.
+To request to associate a resource with an access package catalog, create an [accessPackageResourceRequest](accesspackageresourcerequest).

 ## Methods